Q1: High Yield PLAB 1 / UKMLA Exam Style Question

 Why Erythromycin?

 Erythromycin is considered safe during pregnancy and is an effective alternative for treating bacterial infections in patients who are allergic to penicillin.
-It covers the spectrum of bacteria commonly implicated in cellulitis and is available in an oral formulation, suitable for outpatient treatment as our patient has no systemic symptoms suggesting severe infection.
+It covers the spectrum of bacteria commonly implicated in cellulitis and is available in an oral formulation, suitable for outpatient treatment, as our patient has no systemic symptoms suggesting severe infection.

 Summary: